CamioCam/examples/batch_import/README.md

 ### Getting Job Results

 After batch-importing videos with the [`import_video.py`](batch_import/video-importer/import_video.py) script, you were returned a `job_id`.
-You can use this value along with the [`batch_download.py](batch_import/batch_download.py) script to download bookmarks of all labels for all events that were processed through the batch-import job.
+You can use this value along with the [`batch_download.py`](batch_import/batch_download.py) script to download a bookmark of all labels for all events that were processed through the batch-import job.

 To see how to use the script, you can enter the following into a shell from the `examples/batch_import/` directory.